Welcome to Vumelana

 How do we work?

-1. Applications for funding are invited from communities, government departments, advisors or investors.
+Step 1: Applications for funding are received from communities, government departments, advisors or investors.

-6. The reimbursed funds are used by Vumelana to finance support for the Communal Property Institution (CPI) for a period of up to two years.
+Step 6: The reimbursed funds are used by Vumelana to finance support for the Communal Property Institution for a period of up to two years.

 Land Reform Futures scenarios